-The relative positioning of speakers within a room may mean that sound from some m may mean that sound from some speakers arrives at the listener later than sound from others.
+The relative positioning of speakers within a room may mean that sound from some speakers arrives at the listener later than sound from others.
 By altering the delay settings for the different speakers, this difference in arrival time can be reduced or eliminated.